jsdelivrbot/nu-ashworld/README.md

 The server is currently not persisted to a database; it runs in-memory.

 There is currently no hot reloading and if you really wanted, you could see the server code from the client endpoint.
 Also there's no login/authentication right now. :poop:

+## Next step:

+Login as an existing player, refresh the world data.
+Investigate bidirectional websockets in 0.19 or HTTP push or something.